TH3BAT/Blockchaininfo/README.md

 ## Requirements

-Here’s the updated **README.md** section with the **new configuration logic** (CLI flag & environment variable support). 🔥

----

 ### **Configuration**

-The application requires Bitcoin Core RPC credentials to function properly.
+The application requires Bitcoin Knots or Core RPC credentials to function properly.
 These credentials can be provided in one of the following ways:

 ---